VimsLab/webpage-lab/README.md

 - Once the previous step has been completed, you will not need to install anything else, as all the dependencies and needed version of the dependencies were installed when you ran `npm install`.
 What it did was to install based on the contents of the file `package.json`.
 - Every time you install a new dependency after your first successful installation of dependencies, you need to stop the server (CTRL + C) and run `npm install`.

+## Run dev mode (for local testing)
 ### Run on Windows Powershell
 - Run `npm run develop` to start the dev site.
+It will run in http://localhost:8000/.

 ### Run on Linux
 - Run `gatsby develop` o `npm run develop` to start the dev site.
+It will run in http://localhost:8000/.

+### Common issue and easy fix
+It may happen that you follow all the instructions and the dev site does not run.
+In that case, you should delete the following folders (if exist) and all their contents:
+- `.cache`
+- `node_modules`
+- `public`

+After this deletion, you will run the `npm install` command again, and the folders will be created again automatically.
+When this process finishes, you will try to run the dev mode site again.

 ## Build and deployment in GoDaddy
 **Note:** The following process was tested in Linux, but it might work the same in Windows Powershell.